achmadfaizalawi/flutter_contact_ui/README.md

 ## Branch

-In the application development process, the results of application development are stored outside the master branch.
+In the application development process, the results of application development are saved outside the main branch.
 The following are the available branches:
 - **main**: The first branch in application development.
 - **development/v1**:
   1. Page development, (home page, contact details page, add contact page),